SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/05-Crud-With-Mongoose.md

 The first command finds all of the students inside the database and print them.

-Second, find all students by the name we pass and print them in the console.
+The second one finds all students by the name property we pass and prints them to the console.

-The third example is used to find the first student with the name Peter.
+The third example is used to find the first occurrence of a student with the name "Peter".

 If there are more students with that name, using `FindOne()` will not print all of them.

-Do not forget to always handle errors.
+Do not forget to always handle potential errors.

 [/slide]

 [slide hideTitle]

-# Update Example
+# Example: Update

-We can **update** multiple entities.
+We can also **update** one or multiple entities with several methods.

 ``` js
 Student